andrezimpel/gatsby-plugin-gdpr-cookies/README.md

           pixelId: 'YOUR_FACEBOOK_PIXEL_ID', // leave empty if you want to disable the tracker
           cookieName: 'gatsby-gdpr-facebook-pixel', // default
         },
+        tikTokPixel: {
+          pixelId: 'YOUR_TIKTOK_PIXEL_ID', // leave empty if you want to disable the tracker
+          cookieName: 'gatsby-gdpr-tiktok-pixel', // default
+        },
         // defines the environments where the tracking should be available  - default is ["production"]
         environments: ['production', 'development']
       },